Area Served: Casper

 Here in Wyoming, not only do we love our sports, but we also love our outdoor activities.
 Mountain biking, hiking, rafting—the great outdoors is why most of us call this beautiful state home.
 But being active does come with some risk: injuring your elbow after tumbling from your bike, turning your ankle while stepping on a root during your hike, whipping your neck on particularly rapid river.
 When you injure a bone, joint, or muscle while doing what you love best, turn to Premier Bone & Joint Centers for treatment.

-We have a clinic in Casper for local residents who need immediate treatment.
+We have a sports injury clinic in Casper for local residents who need immediate treatment.
 Our board-certified sports medicine doctors are some of the most experienced in the country, and they’ve all been fellowship trained to be the leading experts in their field.
 Whether you’ve been injured exploring the outdoors or giving it all for your sports team, we can provide treatment for:

 - Sprains and strains